entrepeneur4lyf/kwaak/README.md

 - Python, TypeScript/Javascript, Go, Java, Ruby, Solidity, and Rust

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+## How is Kwaak different from other tools?

+Kwaak focusses on out-of-your-way autonomous agents.
+There are great tools available to utilize AI in your own coding workflow, Kwaak does the opposite.
+Throw your backlog at Kwaak, so you can work on the cool stuff.

 ## Latest updates on our blog :fire: